tom-pollak/notes/HCI2/In the wild.md

 <br>

 - Partial participant/ complete participant
-  - Observer becomes part of accomapny for a while, participating in
+  - Observer becomes part of accomapny for a while

 ### Framework